-Altona House (232) is now headquarters of the charity Bóthar.
+Altona House (232) was headquarters of the charity Bóthar.
 It’s where the T.C.
 Scott and his family lived, whose pharmacy was next door.
 Their daughter Thelma Hall took over the practice and continued living there.
 People may remember her brother Percy, who lived for many years in Kenilworth Park with his wife Bertha – he was heavily involved in the Boy Scouts movement.
 Before Bóthar it was a chiropodist – Graham’s.
-The old pharmacy itself, (234) is now an eyebrow shop, but it was a bookies until recently.
+The old pharmacy itself, (234) is now an Poonam’s Brows, but it was a bookies until recently.
 Before that, in the 80’s and 90’s, it was the Credit Union, and, before that again, when Mr Scott was there, it was the original Harold’s Cross Post Office.
-236 is now the very pink Nail and Spa salon, Steven’s, but until recently it was a take-away.
+236 is now the very pink Steven An Nail and Spa salon, but until recently it was a take-away.
 Before that it was McArdle’s Electrical, and before that again three different butchers, Murphy’s, Hipwell’s and Nolan’s.
 Sally knew the Hipwells; they lived over the shop and the children, all boys, went to Terenure College.
 Joe the eldest entered the Carmelites and worked on the missions where he died as a result of a fall from a motorbike.
 The tiny space was shared with Byrne’s fish shop.

 Number 256 Harold’s Cross Road is no longer there.
 But Sally remembers “at the corner just at Tivoli Ave. was a tiny dark shop run by a woman, who sold oil for lamps, etc. It was quite scary for a child as she didn’t have electricity”.
 Sibéal was also impressed.
 It was owned by Mrs O’Connor, and, in the absence of electricity, she would light matches to find things – in a shop full of paraffin!
 She was the mother of Petey O’Connor who lived in 212.